1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 Empirical evaluations on the ImageNet benchmark demonstrate the superiority of VAR over existing image generation methods.

 - **State-of-the-Art Performance:** From Tables [1](#tab1) and [2](#tab2), we can see that VAR achieves state-of-the-art results in terms of FID and IS, surpassing even diffusion transformers, the foundation of leading diffusion systems like Stable Diffusion.
-On ImageNet 256×256 benchmark dataset, VAR improves AR baseline by improving Fréchet inception distance (FID) from 18.65 to 1.73 and inception score (IS) from 80.4 to 350.2.
+On the ImageNet 256×256 benchmark dataset, VAR improves the AR baseline by improving Fréchet inception distance (FID) from 18.65 to 1.73 and inception score (IS) from 80.4 to 350.2.

 <a id="tab1"></a>
 **Table 1**: Generative model family comparison on class-conditional ImageNet 256×256. **↓** and **↑** indicate lower or higher values are better.
 Metrics include Fréchet inception distance (FID), inception score (IS), precision (Pre), and recall (Rec).
 Lower FID values and higher IS, Pre, and Rec values are better. `#Para`: number of parameters, `#Step`: number of model runs needed to generate an image, †: taken from MaskGIT [^2].
 Wall-clock inference time relative to VAR is reported. d16, d20, d24 and d30 refer to depths 16, 20, 24, and 30.
 Models with the suffix ''-re'' used rejection sampling.
 (This table is taken from [^1])